Quenching the thirst for knowledge, one employee at a time

 You may have heard about dry needling from one of your friends or family members and now you are thinking, “What is dry needling?
 Could I benefit from it?”

-Dry needling is where the practitioner uses a solid filiform needle or hollow-core hypodermic needle (similar to an acupuncture needle) and places it through the skin and enters the muscle.
-The practitioner’s goal is to place the needle specifically into a myofascial trigger point (hyperactive muscle fibers).
+Dry needling involves the practitioner using a solid filiform needle or hollow-core hypodermic needle (similar to an acupuncture needle) to place it through the skin and enter the muscle.
+The goal is to place the needle specifically into a myofascial trigger point (hyperactive muscle fibers).

 These trigger points can be located in a tense band of muscle.
-For example, many people have tightness/soreness located in their shoulders/neck from the tension that they carry throughout the day.
+For example, many people have tightness or soreness in their shoulders or necks from the tension they carry throughout the day.

 These hyperactive muscle fibers (tense bands of muscle) can send signals to other parts of your body which are considered “referred pain”.